rehierl/node-tree-outliner/1-2-1-hierarchy-of-sets/0-2-hierarchy-of-sets.md

 1. The setup is a strict.
 2. The setup has zero, one or more than one root sets.

+Any strict setup therefore is a forest of hierarchies.
+In contrary to that, not every strict setup is also a hierarchy of sets.

+* strict setup <=> a forest of hierarchies
+* a hierarchy => a forest of hierarchies

 Note that, in contrary to a hierarchy, a forest may be empty.
 That is, a forest is not required to have even a single root set.

-* strict setup <=> a forest of hierarchies
-* a hierarchy => a forest of hierarchies

-Note that any strict setup is a forest of hierarchies.
-That is, a forest is not strictly "a set of sets of sets" (i.e. "a set of hierarchies").
+Note that a forest is not strictly "a set of sets of sets" (i.e. "a set of hierarchies").
 A forest is like a hierarchy, one set of "flat" sets.
 Because of that, any operation defined on a set of sets (e.g. union, subset, etc) can be used in combination with forests.

 Note that any two hierarchies in a forest of N hierarchies are disjoint.
 That is, because the forest would otherwise either have less than N hierarchies, or